NSBLab/MBM/README.md

 •	choose the 'Statistic test' from the drop down list.

-•	use the button 'indicator matrix G' to open a file selection dialog box and load a text file containing a group indicator matrix [m subjects by k groups].
-In the matrix, '1' or '0' indicates a subject in a group or not.
+•	use the button 'design matrix G' to open a file selection dialog box and load a text file containing a design matrix [m subjects by k effects].
+For the design matrix in the statistical test: 'one sample' (one column), 'two sample' (two columns), 'one way ANOVA' (k columns): in each column, '1' or '0' indicates a subject in a group or not; 'ANCOVA': first column: '1' or another number (e.g., '2') indicates the group effect (similar to input file for mri_glmfit in freesurfer) and second to k-th columns indicates covariates (discrete or continous numbers).

 •	'Permutation': put the number of permutation in the statistical test.